abhinavsingh/proxy.py/README.md

                         Comma separated plugins.
 You may use --plugins flag multiple times.
   --enable-dashboard    Default: False.
 Enables proxy.py dashboard.
+  --enable-ssh-tunnel   Default: False.
+Enable SSH tunnel.
   --work-klass WORK_KLASS
                         Default: proxy.http.HttpProtocolHandler.
 Work klass to
                         use for work execution.
   --pid-file PID_FILE   Default: None.
 Save "parent" process ID to a file.
-  --enable-proxy-protocol
-                        Default: False.
-If used, will enable proxy protocol.
-                        Only version 1 is currently supported.
-  --client-recvbuf-size CLIENT_RECVBUF_SIZE
-                        Default: 128 KB.
-Maximum amount of data received from the client in a single recv() operation.
+  --enable-conn-pool    Default: False.
+(WIP) Enable upstream connection
+                        pooling.
   --key-file KEY_FILE   Default: None.
 Server key file to enable end-to-end
                         TLS encryption with clients.
 If used, must also pass --cert-file.
+  --cert-file CERT_FILE
+                        Default: None.
+Server certificate to enable end-to-end TLS encryption with clients.
+If used, must also pass --key-file.
+  --client-recvbuf-size CLIENT_RECVBUF_SIZE
+                        Default: 128 KB.
+Maximum amount of data received from the client in a single recv() operation.
+  --server-recvbuf-size SERVER_RECVBUF_SIZE
+                        Default: 128 KB.
+Maximum amount of data received from the server in a single recv() operation.
   --timeout TIMEOUT     Default: 10.0.
 Number of seconds after which an
                         inactive connection must be dropped.
 Inactivity is defined by no data sent or received by the client.
-  --server-recvbuf-size SERVER_RECVBUF_SIZE
-                        Default: 128 KB.
-Maximum amount of data received from the server in a single recv() operation.
+  --enable-proxy-protocol
+                        Default: False.
+If used, will enable proxy protocol.
+                        Only version 1 is currently supported.
   --disable-http-proxy  Default: False.
 Whether to disable
                         proxy.HttpProxyPlugin.
   --disable-headers DISABLE_HEADERS